Tribruin/Arduino-Mac-Setup-Screens/README.md

 For personal devices being handed out to end users, this is not that big of a deal, however in a lab environment, having a tech have to step through each setup screen can be cumbersome.

 ## Solution
 I started looking at ways to simulate keystrokes through a USB device.
-Arduino makes a number of devies that can act like a HID keyboard and mouse device.
-The Arduino Leonardo and Arduino Mirco both support acting as a HID device and can be powered solely by the USB port.
-This is an ideal hardware setup.
+Arduino makes a number of devies that can simulate a HID keyboard and mouse device.
+The Arduino Leonardo and Arduino Micro both support emulating a HID device and can be powered solely by the USB port.

-From a software side, there is a Arduino Library to supports HID Keyboards and Mice (along with other HID devices).
+From a software side, Adurino provide an IDE and a development library that emulates a USB HID device.
 The library provides a number of commands that can send keyboard commands either as keystrokes or a full text.
 However, as commands and keystokes get more complex, it can be cumbersome to program the right sequence of keystrokes or follow the logic of the keystrokes once written.

 ## Arduino Mac Setup Screens